Chloé Fall/Winter 2026 Look 1

 • Relaxed tailoring

-These silhouettes echo the visual grammar of 1970s bohemian fashion, yet they are subtly recalibrated for a modern context.
+These silhouettes echo the visual grammar of 1970s bohemian fashion, then recalibrate it for a modern context.

 The dresses, while romantic, are rarely fragile.
-Their volume is controlled and grounded by heavier elements—boots, leather pieces, or structured coats.
+Their volume is controlled and grounded by heavier elements — boots, leather pieces, structured coats.

 Chloé Fall/Winter 2026 Look 8